-- (1) A sample unit for the purpose of this IHS is an individual fresh coconut fruit. - (2) The NPPO of the exporting country must: - a) sample each homogeneous grower lot of fresh coconut.
+A sample unit for the purpose of this IHS is an individual fresh lime fruit.

+- (2) The NPPO of the exporting country must: - a) sample each homogeneous grower lot of fresh lime.
 The minimum sample size for inspection must be based on a 95% confidence level that not more than 0.5% of the units in the lot are infested as set out in ISPM 31.
 Methodologies for sampling of consignments Appendix 2; - visually inspect each sample unit according to official phytosanitary procedures in accordance with ISPM 23.
-Guidelines for inspection for all regulated pests required by New Zealand; - c) verify that the consignment is free from defects such as rot and damage; - d) verify that the Basic Measures and Targeted Measures have been applied as outlined in Part 2 Specific Requirements; - e) reconcile that the number of packages presented for inspection is consistent with documentation; - f) verify that traceability labelling is complete; and - g) verify that phytosanitary security is maintained for the consignment. - (3) The NPPO must contact MPI to establish the regulatory status of any pests not listed in BORIC and found during an inspection.
+Guidelines for inspection and ISPM 31.
+Methodologies for sampling of consignments for all regulated pests required by New Zealand; - c) verify that the consignment is free from defects such as broken skin, rot and damage; - d) verify that the Basic Measures, Targeted Measures and MPI-Specified Measures have been applied as outlined in Part 2 Specific Requirements; - e) reconcile that the number of packages presented for inspection is consistent with documentation: - f) verify that traceability labelling is complete; and - g) verify that phytosanitary security is maintained for the consignment. - (3) The NPPO must contact MPI to establish the regulatory status of any pests not listed in BORIC and found during an inspection.